ABOUT THE EXHIBITION

 The third in a series of four UIC MFA Thesis Exhibitions in Studio Arts, Photography, Moving Image, and New Media Arts.

-Daniel Tucker writes, makes art and documentaries about social/cultural movements and the people and places from which they emerge.
-For the last twelve years he has organized numerous large-scale projects in Chicago and beyond.
+Daniel Tucker writes and makes art and documentaries about social/cultural movements and the people and places from which they emerge.
+For the last twelve years, he has organized numerous large-scale projects in Chicago and beyond.
 This year he is completing the video Local Control and expanding two ongoing archiving projects Never The Same and Crisis Image Archives.

 Liliana Angulo Cortés, Ian Curry, Daniel Shea, and Daniel Tucker

 The 2013 MFA Thesis Exhibitions are supported by Gallery 400 and the School of Art and Art History at the University of Illinois at Chicago.